 Don’t Get Lost in the Details

 Don’t let yourself get lost in the details.
-I worry so much about making lists and checking things off that I often spend more time making lists and organizing things then actually doing things.
-One day you are trying to organize your morning routine to make sure the kids get off to school with everything they need and the next day you are wondering around an empty house with a cup of coffee talking to the dog.
+I worry so much about making lists and checking things off that I often spend more time making lists and organizing things than actually doing things.
+One day you are trying to organize your morning routine to make sure the kids get off to school with everything they need and the next day you are wandering around an empty house with a cup of coffee talking to the dog.
 Don’t let yourself get lost in all the little details and miss out on what is important.
 Life is what happens while we are making lists, filling binders, and writing on post-it notes.
 Make sure you fill that binder with lots of love, laughs, friends, and memories to keep you company because believe me the dog is not a big talker in the morning.